speguero/powerpkg/README.md

 ]
 ```

-## Script Configuration
+## Script Configuration File (`powerpkg.conf`)

-The script configuration file (`powerpkg.conf`) is not required for the utilization of `powerpkg.ps1`.
-When `powerpkg.conf` is nonexistent, the default values for the following parameters below are used:
+The script configuration file is not required for the utilization of `powerpkg.ps1`.
+However, if `powerpkg.conf` is nonexistent, the default values for the following parameters below are used:

 Parameter            | Description                                                                               | Default Value | Example Value
 ---------            | -----------                                                                               | ------------- | -------------